EFA-FHB/ozg-vermittlungsdienst-doku/faq_en.md

 ### BT-1501(n) Linking of old SIMAP/non-eForms notices
 <details>
 <summary>
-What ID do I need to use to link to old notices prior to the eForms commitment?
+What ID do I need to use to link to old notices prior to the eForms commitment?</summary>
 <br>
 Please use the Notice Publication ID or document number, which is uniquely assigned by TED for each notice.
 This can be seen both in the search results of the notices on the TED website in the column 'Document number' and in the direct link from TED to the notice as well as in the detail page of the notice in the heading.
 It consists of a series of numbers, a hyphen and the year of publication of the announcement. e.g. 1234576-2022.
 The number of numbers before the hyphen may vary.
   </details>